 About the Author: Bruce McDuffee's been on the ground in manufacturing marketing and sales for three decades.
 As global marketing director of an electronics manufacturing company, he tested and proved his strategies and tactics in the real world of global manufacturing.
 When Bruce speaks about marketing, manufacturers listen.
+His team is made up of manufacturers with more than 50 years of combined manufacturing sales and marketing experience.
+He knows what you're up against.
+We've asked Bruce to share his tested and proven marketing strategies, tactics, and technology with other manufacturing companies.

 Key Performance Indicators (KPIs)